Entering the European market for shea butter

 What additional requirements do buyers often have?

-In 2017, an African standard for unrefined shea butter was approved for the food industry.
-However, at present there is no official grading system for shea butter for the cosmetics industry.
+There is currently no official grading system for shea butter for the cosmetics industry.
 The Global Shea Alliance has developed a standard only for shea kernels, along with providing guidance on best practices for production of quality shea nuts.
 The African Organisation for Standardisation is currently in the process of developing a standard for shea butter.

 The production process is important for shea butter.
-The product you export to the cosmetics industry should have a low Free Fatty Acid content (FFA <0.75%), low peroxide value (preferably <1 milliequivalents per kg), low impurities (<0.1%) and low moisture content (<0.1%), for refined butter.
-Work towards meeting these suggested quality requirements.
+The shea butter you export to the cosmetics industry should have a low Free Fatty Acid content (FFA <0.75%), low peroxide value (preferably <1 milliequivalents per kg), low impurities (<0.1%) and low moisture content (<0.1%), for refined butter.
+You should meet these suggested quality requirements.
 You should also speak to European buyers and find out their preferences and specifications so your end product meets those as well.

 West African and East African shea butter have different qualities.
 West African shea butter has a higher melting point, higher concentration of vitamin A and sterol, a lower concentration of oleic acid, and is also harder in consistency in comparison with East African shea butter.
 In comparison with West African shea butter, the East African variety spreads more easily, is more liquid and yellow in colour, has a lower melting point, a higher concentration of oleic acid and has a softer and creamier texture.